-- Extensive use.
+• Extensive use.
 A frequency distribution table is the most common way to present a table summarizing the distribution of a variable for members of a sample or population.
-These will be used extensively through the semester. - Labels.
+These will be used extensively through the semester.

+• Labels.
 Values of the variable are presented in the first column of the frequency distribution table and the frequencies in the second column.
 Make sure you label these columns.
 If you use the X and f symbols, make sure you define these algebraic symbols, especially X. If you use numerical values as codes for X (as was the case with sex of students in Example 2.11), make sure the codes are labelled in the table, or in the text accompanying the table.
 Otherwise a reader might not be able to determine the meaning of the values of X.

-For a variable such as income (Example 2.12), the values in the X column represent incomes.
+For a variable such as income, the values in the X column represent incomes.
 Incomes are meaningful in numerical form and are ordinarily reported that way, so no further labelling of the categories for this variable is necessary.

 - Include all cases.
 When constructing a frequency distribution, make sure you include all cases.
 In order to ensure you do this, total the frequencies in the second column.
 Check to make sure this total matches the sample size.
 One exception is as follows. - Missing values.
 Some respondents may not provide information about all variables, so some values for some variables may be missing.
-In Table ??, one student did not state how many credit hours she was taking, so the variable "credit hours" has a sample size of only n = 14.
 These missing cases are usually not included in a frequency distribution table.
 As a result, the sum of the frequencies for the same data set may differ from variable to variable and table to table.

 Another reason for missing values is that some questions may not be relevant for each respondent.
-In Table ??, not all students had jobs, so some respondets would not provide information about the variables JOBHOURS and PAY.
+In the SPSS tables of hours students worked at jobs, not all students had jobs, so some respondets would not be expected to provide information about the variables JOBHOURS and PAY.

 • Grouping.
 When constructing a frequency distribution table, where the variable X takes on many values, it is necessary to decide how to group the data.
-In Example 2.12, the variable X is grouped by units of ten, but it could have been grouped by units of five (0-4, 5-9, 10-14, etc.), or some other grouping could have been used.
+In the above example of incomes, X is grouped by units of ten, but it could have been grouped by units of five (0-4, 5-9, 10-14, etc.), or some other grouping could have been used.
 Some guidelines concerning grouping are provided in the text, pp. 101-104.